 Spaced Rep Weave (see Rep Weave)

-Spreading the Warp Before beaming the warp, the ends must be evenly spread out to the desired weaving width.
+Spreading the Warp (Pre-Sley) Before beaming the warp, the ends must be evenly spread out to the desired weaving width.
 I spread the warp through a reed.
 This can be done at a table before taking it to the loom.
 However, I usually set the lease sticks and reed on support sticks on the loom, and spread the warp right there at the back of the loom.

 Straight Draw Shafts that are threaded in sequential order; i.e., heddles are threaded 1-2-3-4, 1-2-3-4, etc., or 1-2-3-4-5-6-7-8, 1-2-3-4-5-6-7-8, etc.